Chlothar I: Customs and inheritance

-Marriages & Children
+Marriages and children

 According to Gregory of Tours, "The King Chlothar had seven sons of various women, namely: with Ingund he had Gunthar, Childeric, Charibert, Guntram, Sigebert, and a daughter named Chlothsind; of Aregund, sister of Ingund he had Chilperic; and of Chunsine he had Chram."

 Chlothar's first marriage was to Guntheuc, widow of his brother Chlodomer, sometime around 524.
 They had no children.
 His second marriage, which occurred around 532, was to Radegund, daughter of Bertachar, King of Thuringia, whom he and his brother Theuderic defeated.
 She was later canonized.
 They also had no children.
 His third and most successful marriage was to Ingund, by whom he had five sons and two daughters: